-REVENUE ATTRIBUTION SPECIALIST | B2B MARKETING INFRASTRUCTURE
+REVENUE ATTRIBUTION | B2B MARKETING & SALES ALIGNMENT

 You know marketing is working.
 You just can't prove it.